r1g023/nodeExpress-graphQL/README.md

 **Accessing GraphQL Playground**

--Open [http://localhost:5000/playground](http://localhost:5000/playground) in your browser after running the server locally.
+- Open [http://localhost:5000/playground](http://localhost:5000/playground) in your browser after running the server locally.
--You'll be directed to the GraphQL authentication page to register or log in.
+- You'll be directed to the GraphQL authentication page to register or log in.

 **Registration**

 To register as a new user:

 Navigate to [http://localhost:5000/graphql/auth/](http://localhost:5000/graphql/auth/) within the GraphQL playground.